 The 5AM Bible Study Ministry, Inc. is made up of like-minded Christians who believe in Jesus Christ as the Son of God.
 We love the Lord, hunger and thirst after righteousness, and have purposed in our hearts to put God first in our lives.
 So, we wake up early each day to study God’s Word, and praise and worship Him over the telephone.

-“Study to show ourselves approved unto God; a workman that needeth not to be ashamed rightly dividing the word of truth.” — 2 Timothy 2:15 (KJV)
+“Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.” — 2 Timothy 2:15 (KJV)

 - To grow in the knowledge of our Lord and Savior, Jesus Christ. — Ephesians 4:5-6

 - To be doers of the word and not hearers only. — James 1:22

 - To share the gospel with everyone and bring honor to the Lord as we strive for a ministry of excellence. — Matthew 28:19

 More than 25 years ago, a casual friendship among Sisters Nadine Cager, Barbara Fielder and Pansy Wells grew into a tight bond when they decided to study the Bible together.
 Inspired by the Holy Spirit, they soon organized a unique telephone ministry called 5 AM Bible Study.
 Among the first to join the group were Mother Olivia Swanson, and Sisters Sandra Hatter and Hattie Hunter, all of whom are now deceased.
 Other pioneers – some who are still part of the ministry – included Sisters Rachel McCrae, Bonita Cobb, Geraldine Lindsay, Phyllis Newton, Camelia Styles, and Priscilla Gay.